DataDog/helm-charts/charts/datadog/README.md

 ### Enabling APM and Tracing

-APM is enabled by default using a socket for communication in the out of the box [values.yaml](values.yaml) file; more details about the applications configuration are available on the [official documentation](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm)
+APM is enabled by default using a socket for communication in the out-of-the-box [values.yaml](values.yaml) file; more details about application configuration are available on the [official documentation](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm).
-Update your [datadog-values.yaml](values.yaml) file with the following configration to enabled TCP communication using a `hostPort`:
+Update your `datadog-values.yaml` file with the following configration to enable TCP communication using a `hostPort`:

 ```yaml
 datadog: